-All Kevin Murphy products are paraben and sulphate-free.
+All Kevin Murphy products are paraben and sulfate-free.
 After 2 washes, I noticed a huge difference.
-I paid $25 for the shampoo and $25 for the conditioner.
-I wash my hair every other day and these will probably last almost 2 months.
 I use less shampoo and conditioner when my hair is straight and I’m very pleased with these products so far.

-A few months later I tried The Original MOROCCANOIL Hair Treatment in conjunction with these shampoos (I also tried the MOROCCANOIL shampoo and conditioner) and experienced even better results.
-It’s only sold in salons.
+A few months later I tried The Original Moroccanoil Hair Treatment in conjunction with these shampoos.
+I also tried the Moroccanoil Moisture Repair Shampoo and Conditioner) and experienced even better results.

 Brazilian Keratin Bottom Line

 You need to rotate in or switch to a moisturizing shampoo and conditioner starting immediately after your Brazilian Keratin treatment.